rw-hsma-fpga/microblaze-globalvar-fixes/README.md

-# Fixing the initialization of global (static) variables for AMD/Xilinx Microblaze processors
+# Fixing the initialization of global (static) variables for AMD/Xilinx Microblaze(-V) processors

 As we explain in our [Poster](POSTER/BRAMglobalvars_Poster_FPL24.pdf) for the ***International Conference on Field-Programmable Logic and Applications 2024 (FPL2024)***, most FPGA vendors' soft processors don't properly re-initialize global variables after a soft reset.